MERLIN2-ARCH/merlin2/README.md

     issn = {2665-9638},
     doi = {https://doi.org/10.1016/j.simpa.2023.100477},
     url = {https://www.sciencedirect.com/science/article/pii/S2665963823000143},
-    author = {Miguel Á. González-Santmarta and Francisco J. Rodríguez-Lera and Camino Fernández-Llamas and Vicente Matellán-Olivera}, keywords = {Cognitive robotics, Hybrid architecture, Symbolic planning, Finite state-machines, Reactivity, Knowledge managing}, abstract = {Any service robot should be able to make decisions and schedule tasks to reach predefined goals such as opening a door or assisting users at home.
+    author = {Miguel Á. González-Santamarta and Francisco J. Rodríguez-Lera and Camino Fernández-Llamas and Vicente Matellán-Olivera}, keywords = {Cognitive robotics, Hybrid architecture, Symbolic planning, Finite state-machines, Reactivity, Knowledge managing}, abstract = {Any service robot should be able to make decisions and schedule tasks to reach predefined goals such as opening a door or assisting users at home.
 However, these processes are not single short-term tasks anymore and it is required to set long-term skills for establishing a control architecture that allows robots to perform daily tasks.
-This paper presents MERLIN2, a hybrid cognitive architecture based on symbolic planning and state machine decision-making systems that allows performing robot behaviors.
+This paper presents MERLIN2, a hybrid cognitive architecture based on symbolic planning and state machine decision-making systems, that allows performing robot behaviors.
 The architecture can run in any robot running ROS 2, the latest version of the Robot Operative System.
 MERLIN2 is available at https://github.com/MERLIN2-ARCH/merlin2.}
 }
 ```